Squatting Without a Rack

 Anytime you have a bar in hands for a squat, it can be tricky to program alongside deadlifts.
 It ends up being a lot of holding onto the bar.
 Straps might be worth considering for at least some of the bar-holding lifts.

-Also, this lift does seem to bother some people’s knees.
+And lastly, this lift does seem to bother some people’s knees.
 (Obviously, if something is getting ticked off – find another lift.)

 I think this is another great one for the rotation.